-The Gene-ius Day School Field Trip has a series of activities that connect genetics and agriculture to the school curriculum.
+The GENE-ius Day School Field Trip has a series of activities that connect genetics and agriculture to the school curriculum.
 Being on campus lets students imagine themselves as university scientists and increases interest in science related topics.
 Each field trip includes a plant cell lab, DNA extraction lab, an interactive lecture on human and plant traits, and an agricultural talk that highlights the relationship between science and the food we eat.
-To learn more about our Gene-ius Day School Field Trips, click here!

-The Saturday science classes called, Gene-iuses on a Mission offers small-sized laboratory classes for students in grades 1 to 6.
+The Saturday science classes called, GENE-iuses on a Mission offers small-sized laboratory classes for students in grades 1 to 12.
 These classes provide hands-on experiments and activities that inspire students to discover the ways in which science affects our everyday life.